xMadKing/lolprodle/leviathan/README.md

 ### GET: /players?region_id=number

-Get all player names for a region.
+Get all player IDs for a region.
 The frontend uses this for name auto completion.

+Note that a player ID is the player's in-game name.

 #### Returns